Mammutmuseum Niederweningen: History and orientation

 In particular, the uppermost deposits with the so-called Mammuttorf (lit. 'mammoth turf') layer were studied up to about 5 m depth, and between 1983 and 1985 by using three research boreholes to a depth of 21 m.
 In 2003, the remains of a mammoth were found.
 Further finds resulted in the establishment of the present Mammutmuseum Niederweningen near the site of the first findings.

-Various exhibits range from the colonization in historical times to the flora and fauna of the Ice Age, and further back to the living resources of the tropical Jura sea.
+Various exhibits range from the colonization in historical times to the flora and fauna of the Würm Ice Age, and further back to the living resources of the tropical Jura sea.
 Along with the historical finds of 1890/91, at least another ten mammoths have been found nearby, including a very young mammoth calf.
 Other fossil finds are of other glacial animals, such as woolly rhinoceros, wild horse, steppe bison, wolf and cave hyena.

 In October 2015, an interactive multimedia installation for visitors was inaugurated, when the exhibition was renewed on the occasion of the museum's 10th anniversary.
 Some of the most important objects in the museum are the reconstructions of the 2003 finding and of a mammoth calf found near the museum site in 2005.
-The museum also houses the geological project Eiszeiten und Klimawandel der vergangenen 500 000 Jahre im Wehntal ("Ice ages and climate variations of the past 500,000 years in the Wehn valley").
+The museum also houses the geological project Eiszeiten und Klimawandel der vergangenen 500 000 Jahre im Wehntal ("Ice ages and climate variations of the past 500,000 years in the Wehn Valley").
 In the past ten years more than 41,000 visitors have viewed the exhibitions.
 The small museum team is also supported by a volunteer team of 35 active members of its booster club.